ItsANoBrainer/EventOrganizer/README.md

 ## License

 This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
-By using this program you abide that this program is created and soley owned by Christopher Usiak.
+By using this program you abide that this program is created and soley owned by ItsANoBrainer.
-Christopher Usiak has the right to change any License or Ownership at any time.
+ItsANoBrainer has the right to change any License or Ownership at any time.

 ## Acknowledgments